"If

 When Yvonnes lawyer-boss overheard that she was

-"expecting," he announced he wouldnt work with a pregnant woman, gave her
+"expecting," he promptly announced he wouldnt work with a pregnant woman,

-two weeks severance pay, and sent her home.
-No one else would hire her while she was
+gave her two weeks severance pay, and sent her home.
+No one else would hire her

 Age.